 Some benefits of using a tenant screening service

 - Save time: If you manually screen applicants, background check results can take two to four days.
 However, many services review an applicant in just a matter of minutes.
+This helps speed up your lease administration process and fill vacancies faster.

 - Choose who pays: With many platforms, you decide who pays the fee.
 Applicants can fill out their own information and pay for their screening costs.